srackham/hindsite/doc/design-spec.md

 **content document**: A readable-text markup file (`.{md,rmu}`) that generates the textual content of a corresponding HTML web page.

-**configuration file**: Optional TOML files named `config.toml` containing site configuration parameters and located at the root of the content directory or at the root of the template directory.
-Parameters from the content directory take precedence over parameters from the template directory.
+**configuration file**: Optional TOML or YAML files `config.{toml,yaml}` containing configuration parameters located in the content template directories.

 **template**: A Go HTML template file (`.html`).
 Templates reside in the template directory.
 Templates are combined with document content and meta-data to